wung-s/doc.sitespeed.io/index.md

 ## Analyze your website speed and performance

-Sitespeed.io is an open source tool that helps you analyze your website **speed** and **performance** based on **performance best practices** and **metrics**.
-It collects data from multiple pages on your website, analyze the pages using the [rules](/rules/) and output the result as HTML or send the metrics to [Graphite](http://graphite.wikidot.com/).
+Sitespeed.io is an open source tool ([Apache License Version 2.0](https://github.com/sitespeedio/sitespeed.io/blob/master/LICENSE)) that helps you analyze your website **speed** and **performance** based on **performance best practices** and **timing metrics**.
+It collects data from multiple pages on your website, analyze them using the [rules](/rules/) and output the result as HTML or send the metrics to [Graphite](/documentation/#graphite).

-You can analyze one site, analyze and compare multiple sites or let it run in your CI tool and break build if your site doesn't meet your speed needs.
+You can analyze one site, analyze and compare multiple sites or let your continuous integration server break your build when your performance budget is exceeded.

 Install using [npm](https://www.npmjs.org/) (Need help?
 [How to install](/documentation/#download-and-installation)):